 Dumaguete has the biggest swimming pool on Negros island and it is only a ten minute walk from my apartment.

-It’s a 50m pool and only costs 20php to enter.
+It’s a 50m pool and costs 40php to enter.

 I’ve discovered that late morning is the best time to go.
 Well, I haven’t tried early morning or the afternoon, but if you go before 11:00am there is often school groups.
 After that it’s pretty much empty.
 It closes for lunch at 1145am until 1pm.

 Also, if you go there at that time there often isn’t anyone to collect the money so you get a free swim.
 Not that 40php is breaking the bank.
 At that price it’s practically free anyway!